-“What do you tell yourself to keep going?
-How do you brush aside the working mom guilt?”
+What do you tell yourself to keep going during times like these?
+How do you brush aside the working mom guilt?

-The working mom pep talk
+Your working mom pep talk

 2. Your child will get over it in a few minutes

-3. Your child will feel sick no matter who’s there
+3. Your child will be fine

-7. Remember the benefits of being a working mom
+5. Remember the benefits of being a working mom

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-In fact, the benefits for being a working mom extend to our kids, too.
+The benefits for being a working mom extend to our kids, too.
 As Francesca Gino, professor and author of Rebel Talent: Why It Pays to Break the Rules at Work and In Life says:

 “The daughters of working mothers grow up to benefit from their mothers’ choices in their own careers, despite the old attitude that women who stay home to take care of their children are better, more devoted mothers than those who work.
 Women raised by working mothers are more likely to hold managerial roles than women whose mothers stay home full time, research shows.
 They also earn more money.
 In the United States, for example, the earnings of daughters of working mothers were 23 percent higher than those of daughters of stay-at-home moms.
 As for the sons of working mothers, their mothers’ choice of work had no effect on their employment, but, as adults, they were more likely than sons of stay-at-home mothers to share in the chores and child care.”